alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 and when the gym is guarded by a 1700 CP Vaporeon, there's no point even trying.

-However, on exactly one occasion, the gym near my house was taken over by Team Instinct, and it was the strongest gym I've ever seen.
+However, on exactly one occasion, the gym near my house was taken over by Team Instinct.
+Other Instinct players trained it to hell and back.
-Level 6, with the weakest Pokemon at 2000 CP and the strongest being a 2700 CP Snorlax.
+The weakest Pokemon protecting it had over 2000 CP, and the strongest was a 2700 CP Snorlax.
 Eventually, some Mystic players took it down, but for just over a day I had hope that Instinct players could make it after all.

-Alright.
-What does any of this have to do with social equality?
+Okay.
+What does that story have to do with social equality?

 \*\*\*
 {: .centered }